RE-ALIGN MIND, BODY + SOUL

 Meditation is something that changed my life significantly and is now a daily ritual.
 I learned to still my mind, quiet all the noisy thoughts and stresses, and simply just be.
 Once you start working on your inner world it is amazing the difference you will see in your outer world.

-I offer fortnightly group meditation evenings both online and in Hitchin, individual classes online or in person, or can visit you to lead group meditations for you and your friends in the comfort of your own home – get in touch to book.
-I also visit workplaces delivering group meditation sessions to promote workplace wellbeing – please contact me to enquire.
+I offer meditation sessions both online and in person in Gamlingay in Cambridgeshire, or can visit you to lead group meditations for you and your friends in the comfort of your own home – please get in touch to book.
+I also visit workplaces (online or in person) delivering group meditation sessions to promote workplace wellbeing – please contact me to enquire.

-Join us for a relaxing evening of meditation to re-centre, quiet your mind, and set yourself up for a great night’s sleep ✨
+Book a relaxing hour of meditation to re-centre, quiet your mind, and set yourself up for a great night’s sleep ✨

 What is Meditation?